 The Historical Village is located on 5 acres at the corner of Caves and Mayfield Roads.
-The Scotland School House, 1842 Silas Tanner House, Old Town Hall, Interurban Station, and Stone Family Barn are all situated on the property. **NEW** Visit our new Coming Events page to learn more about what’s happening at the village!
+The Scotland School House, 1842 Silas Tanner House, Old Town Hall, Interurban Station, and Stone Family Barn are all situated on the property.
+Visit our Coming Events page to learn more about what’s happening at the village!

 Scotland Store Restoration Pictures:

 Here are a few pictures of the Scotland Store, taken as restoration of the late 19th century general store progressed.
-If you’d like more detail, go here.
+If you’d like more detail, click here.

 The 1899 General Store as it looked in the spring of 2006.

 Here it is on opening day, June 16, 2008.
 The exterior is complete and the interior is nearly so.
 All that remained was to do some landscaping!